 This Privacy Notice explains how Bressenden B&B uses any personal information that is collected about you during the booking process.
-It also gives information about the security cameras installed at the property (scroll down to the bottom of the page).
+It also gives information about the domestic video cameras installed at the property (scroll down to the bottom of the page).

 What information is collected?